What causes brain fog?

 If you're constantly feeling tired and it's affecting your day-to-day life (like not being able to hold onto conversations or complete tasks), talk to your doctor or GP.
 They can help you figure out what's behind ongoing brain fog and how best to treat it.

-Vitamin B12 deficiency is another common cause of brain fog.
+Subpar levels of vitamin B12 is another common cause of brain fog.
 If you're not getting enough B vitamins in your diet (from foods like meat or whole grains), they won't be able to get into your bloodstream where they're needed by your body's cells; this can leave you feeling:

 Tired and weak